mnwhite/HiddenHealth-public/Data/README.txt

     the estimation is going in the parameter space.

 USactuarial.txt : Tab-delimited text file with Social Security Administration mortality
     rates.
-I think this is a copy-paste from the 2017 table, and I really should know.
+This is a copy-paste from the 2013 table.

 Results/ : Subdirectory where model results are written, including parameter estimates
     (with standard errors) and model-predicted latent health values for every combination